George Orwell: Other honours

-Biographies of Orwell
+Biographies

 Orwell's will requested that no biography of him be written, and his widow, Sonia Brownell, repelled every attempt by those who tried to persuade her to let them write about him.
 Various recollections and interpretations were published in the 1950s and 1960s, but Sonia saw the 1968 Collected Works as the record of his life.
 She did appoint Malcolm Muggeridge as official biographer, but later biographers have seen this as deliberate spoiling as Muggeridge eventually gave up the work.
 In 1972, two American authors, Peter Stansky and William Abrahams, produced The Unknown Orwell, an unauthorised account of his early years that lacked any support or contribution from Sonia Brownell.

-Sonia Brownell then commissioned Bernard Crick, a professor of politics at the University of London, to complete a biography and asked Orwell's friends to co-operate.
+Sonia Brownell then commissioned Bernard Crick to complete a biography and asked Orwell's friends to co-operate.
 Crick collated a considerable amount of material in his work, which was published in 1980, but his questioning of the factual accuracy of Orwell's first-person writings led to conflict with Brownell, and she tried to suppress the book.
-Crick concentrated on the facts of Orwell's life rather than his character, and presented primarily a political perspective on Orwell's life and work.
+Crick concentrated on the facts of Orwell's life rather than his character, and presented primarily a political perspective.

 After Sonia Brownell's death, other works on Orwell were published in the 1980s, particularly in 1984.
 These included collections of reminiscences by Audrey Coppard and Crick and Stephen Wadhams.

-In 1991, Michael Shelden, an American professor of literature, published a biography.
+In 1991, Michael Shelden published a biography.
 More concerned with the literary nature of Orwell's work, he sought explanations for Orwell's character and treated his first-person writings as autobiographical.
 Shelden introduced new information that sought to build on Crick's work.
-Shelden speculated that Orwell possessed an obsessive belief in his failure and inadequacy.